 PHIL:3908 | Workshop: Analytical Skills for the GRE | 3 |

 Of the 30 s.h. of philosophy coursework (prefix PHIL) required for the major, at least two courses must be numbered 4000 or above.
-Only 3 s.h. of PHIL:4920 Research Practicum may be counted toward the major and toward the 4000-level course and area requirement.
+Only 3 s.h. of PHIL:4920 Research Practicum may be counted toward the major, the courses numbered 4000 and above, and the area requirement.

-Only 6 s.h. of the total hours required for the major can be taken in coursework numbered at the 1000 level (see the list below for options).
+Only 6 s.h. of the total hours required for the major can be taken in coursework numbered 1000–1999 (see the following list for options).

 ---|---|---|